CottageLabs/OpenArticleGauge/docs/generic_string_matcher_tech_design.md

 reuse it, not duplicate it, since maintainance will be terrible if we duplicate this complex bit of logic.

+###This is how we can achieve the reuse of workflow logic
 So, Generic should create plugins on-the-fly out of matching configurations and hand them to the OAG workflow.
 They will all be version 1.0, and will take (e.g.) the slugified name of the publisher as